abhinav042/COMP3297/README.md

 Repository for Fall 2017 : COMP3297 Software Engg
 Group 13

-## Starting from the Terminal
+### Starting from the Terminal
 In case you want to run your Django application from the terminal just run:

-1) Run syncdb command to sync models to database and create Django's default superuser and auth system
+- Run syncdb command to sync models to database and create Django's default superuser and auth system

     `$ python manage.py migrate`

-2) Run Django
+- Run Django
     - Run the below command for running from Cloud9 :
     `$ python manage.py runserver $IP:$PORT`
     - For running from a local machine :
     `$ python manage.py runserver`
-3) Install dependencies by typing the following command in your terminal:
+- Install dependencies by typing the following command in your terminal:
     `$ pip install -r requirements.txt`

-## Running the scheduler
+### Running the scheduler

-1) Open the terminal
+1. Open the terminal
-2) Type `./manage.py shell`
+2. Type `./manage.py shell`
-3) Type `execfile('./tutoria/cron.py')`
+3. Type `execfile('./tutoria/cron.py')`

 Caution : Do `schedule.clear()` after every interrupt to cleanly cancel scheduled tasks

-## Running the email notification server
+### Starting the SMTP server
+You need to run a SMTP server for sending/receiving email notifications `python -m smtpd -n -c DebuggingServer localhost:1025`

-## Bugs, Future Fixes
+### Bugs, Future Fixes

 - Search using hourly rate has bugs
 - As we are using a CDN for ajax, bootstrap, etc you must connect to the internet to run the application once before the browser caches the data